devmani46/webApp-test/readme.md

 ├── uploaded_img/          // Directory where uploaded profile images are stored │
 ├── css/
-│   ├── style.css          // Custom CSS for styling the pages
+│   └── style.css          // Custom CSS for styling the pages
-│   └── login.css          // CSS specifically for the login page
 │
 └── images/
     └── default-avatar.png // Default avatar image shown when no profile picture is uploaded